markrages/cordic_polar/README.md

 The angle measure is binary radians in the size of the datatype.
 This fits one rotation in one wrap of the datatype.

-The magnitude measure (and x- and y- measures) are arbitrary, but it is recommended to use no more than half of the range of the datatype to prevent internal overflows.
+The magnitude measure is arbitrary, but use no more than the range of the datatype / 2 to prevent internal overflows.
+For example, with int16_t the limit is 32768 / 2 or 16384.
+The x- and y- can be any value that maintains a magnitude less than this.
+For int16\_t safety, it's easier to keep x and y in the square bounded by +/- 16384/sqrt(2) in both dimensions.

 Dependencies
 ------------